The City of Round Rock is committed to Transparency. Transparency provides our citizens with information and promotes accountability.

 The 84th Legislature passed HB 1378 to increase the transparency of local government debt.
 Under Local Government Code § 140.008, political subdivisions, including counties, cities, school districts, junior college districts, special purpose districts, and other subdivisions of state government must annually compile their debt obligation data from the preceding fiscal year.

-Current Debt Obligations as of 9/30/20: Outstanding direct debt obligations, tax and revenue supported, as well as State Infrastructure Bank (SIB) loans and leases.
+Current Debt Obligations as of 9/30/21: Outstanding direct debt obligations, tax and revenue supported, as well as leases.
 Includes purpose, credit rating, outstanding principal amount, debt service, and spent and unspent proceeds issue-by-issue.

 These reports are available for public inspection.
-Please contact Renee Cortez at firstname.lastname@example.org or 512-218-2009.
+Please contact Gia Draper at email@example.com or 512-341-3158.